theostowell/tstowx.com/content/issues/033 • PARAZETTEL V2's launch and the power of remixing.md

 Remixing is one of the most common forms of creativity.
 It's very hard to have a completely original idea.
 More common a creative feat is to remix.
 To take one or more pre-existing things and turn them into something that's never been seen before.

 Even people we consider revolutionary need to 'stand on the shoulders of giants'...
+Sigma

 > _"If I have seen further than others, it is by standing on the shoulders of giants.
 To myself, I am only a child playing on the beach, while vast oceans of truth lay undiscovered before me."_ — **Sir Isaac Newton**